Last updated December 9th, 2021.

 China’s Big Oversupply Problem

 China boasts the world’s biggest population with nearly 1.4 billion inhabitants (although India will take that title by 2030).
-Nonetheless, there are plenty of houses available for everyone to buy.
+Nonetheless, there are plenty of houses for sale in China available for everyone.

 Estimates place the number of unsold properties in China at over 50 million.
 That’s more than 1/5th of the entire country’s total private housing supply.